 Pupils enjoy the use of our heated indoor Swimming Pool, opened in our Tercentenary Year by His Highness Prince Edward, Duke of Wessex.
 Our sports fields are within the school grounds and our Sports Hall has recently undergone a major refurbishment, providing an excellent environment for many sports.

 Sport plays a major part in the lives of Lucton pupils.
-Cricket, cross-country, netball, hockey, tennis, athletics, basketball, fencing – in fact, we like to think that, if pupils play it, we’ll provide it!
+Cricket, cross-country, netball, hockey, tennis, athletics, basketball, badminton, lacrosse, fencing – in fact, we like to think that, if pupils play it, we’ll provide it!
 Rugby is a particularly popular choice for our boys, with regular competitive fixtures and occasional overseas tours.

 Lucton is proud of its new equestrian centre.
 Set in 14 acres, immediately opposite the school, the centre offers stabling for 14 horses, riding lessons and support for those who want to ride purely for pleasure as well as those who want to hone their competition skills.
 We hold our own inter-schools showjumping competition every year.